Edsel: "The wrong car at the wrong time"

+Despite the presence and influence of the "whiz kids" in the Ford hierarchy and upon this car, the project epitomized the hazards of 'design by committee.'

 Sales for most car manufacturers, even those not introducing new models, were down.
 Among domestic makes, only Rambler and Lincoln produced more cars in 1958 than in 1957.
 Customers started buying more fuel-efficient automobiles, particularly Volkswagen Beetles, which were selling at rates exceeding 50,000 a year in the U.S. from 1957 onward.
 Edsels were equipped with powerful engines and offered brisk acceleration, but they also required premium fuel, and their fuel economy, especially in city driving, was poor even by late-1950s standards.

 Ford Motor Company had conducted the right marketing study, but it came up with the wrong product to fill the gap between Ford and Mercury.
 By 1958, buyers had become fascinated with economy cars, and a large car like an Edsel was seen as too expensive to buy and own.
 When Ford introduced the Falcon in 1959, it sold over 400,000 units in its first year.
 Ford's investment in expanded plant capacity and additional tooling for Edsels helped make the company's subsequent success with the Falcon possible.

-By 1965, the market for medium-priced cars had recovered, and this time, Ford had the right car; the Galaxie 500 LTD. The LTD's success led Chevrolet to introduce the Caprice as a mid-1965 upscale trim option on its top-of-the-line Impala four-door hardtop.
+By 1965, the market for medium-priced cars had recovered, and this time, Ford had the right car, the Galaxie 500 LTD. The LTD's success led Chevrolet to introduce the Caprice as a mid-1965 upscale trim option on its top-of-the-line Impala four-door hardtop.

 "Edsel, a difficult name to place"

 The name of the car, Edsel, is also often cited as a further reason for its lack of popularity.
-Naming the vehicle after Edsel Ford was proposed early in its development.
+Naming the vehicle after Edsel Ford, former company president and son of Henry Ford, was proposed early in its development.
 However, the Ford family strongly opposed its use.
 Henry Ford II declared that he did not want his father's good name spinning around on thousands of hubcaps.
-Ford also ran internal studies to decide on a name, and even dispatched employees to stand outside movie theaters to poll audiences as to what their feelings were on several ideas.
+Ford ran internal studies to decide on a name, and dispatched employees to stand outside movie theaters to poll audiences as to what their feelings were on several ideas.
 They reached no conclusions.

 Ford retained the advertising firm Foote, Cone & Belding to come up with a name.
 When the agency issued its report, citing over 6,000 possibilities, Ford's Ernest Breech commented that they had been hired to develop one name, not 6,000.
 Early favorites for the name brand included Citation, Corsair, Pacer, and Ranger, which were ultimately chosen for the vehicle's series names.